Marcus-Peterson/Primate-Blockchain/README.md

 # Primate-Blockchain
-Primate blockchain empowers the platform that uses NFT for stock trading
+Primate blockchain is a general purpose finance blockchain used for creating DeFiFiTech platforms & Technologies See the white paper for more information